WOGYT/CDDCA/README.md

 # CDDCA
-Website and tools for making Model UN and aossication administration easier and quicker
+Website and tools for making Model UN and organization's administration easier and quicker